la2050/archive/_projects/2016/the-green-alley-playlab-pop-up-playscapes-in-the-industrial-alleys-of-downtown-los-angeles.md

   develop a full-blown pilot project intended to move IDG’s efforts to the next level by using the power of play as a strategy for invoking long awaited change.
+Please explain how you will define and measure success for your project.​: >- The following metrics will be used:

+  • Number of visitors participating in the play-based experiments.

+  • Time spent by visitors simply playing for fun.

+  • Number of local residents attending the events.

+  • Number of schools participating.

+  • Number of visitors asking questions about the research or future green alley proposal.

+  • Number of visitors interacting with the researchers and their level of interest.

+  • Number of visitors from different generations interacting with each other.

+  • Usefulness of data collected by the researchers.

+  Success will be measured throughout the project using our four PLAYlab pop-ups as benchmarks and using insights gained from one event to inform the next.
+  Success will be measured not only by how many visitors attend the pop-up events but their level of engagement with the participatory research.

+  Our ultimate measurement of success for this project will be: community and outside visitor attendance, active participation by attendees and solid responsiveness by developers and City Agencies to take these projects to the next level of permanence.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/the-green-alley-playlab-pop-up-playscapes-in-the-industrial-alleys-of-downtown-los-angeles/skild-prod.s3.amazonaws.com/myla2050/images/custom540/3772023193741-team89.jpg
 organization_name: >-